trothr/znetboot/Glossary.md

 -- LPAR: a Logical PARtition is a section of persistent storage (usually in a hard disk like DASD) reserved for a perticular operating system instance.

+-- NSS: Named Saved System; related to DCSS, a kernel which can be booted by name (rather than booted from a device by address).

 -- OSA-Express: Open Systems Adapter; a networking interconnect method used by IBM hardware, and dynamically managable under software control, rather than by setting up a physical Ethernet network of interfaces, patch